Interactions and migration rescuing ecological diversity: Introduction

 In this work, we consider spatially extended species-rich ecosystems subject to demographic noise.
 We will consider populations that are large but spatially structured, so that demographic fluctuations globally average out, but they have an important effect on the local dynamics.
 This is for example the case in semi-arid ecosystems: the total number of plants is such that global fluctuations are negligible, but at the local level stochasticity can play a fundamental role \cite{realpe-gomez2013}.
 Our aim is to understand how in these cases interactions and spatial migration can allow for large diversity and finite abundances despite the adversarial role of demographic noise.
 In fact, in an isolated community demographic noise leads to extinctions, irreversibly reducing the ecosystem's diversity until there are no species left \cite{bell2000}.

 Previous works, following the classical theory of Island Biogeography by MacArthur and Wilson \cite{macarthur1967}, proposed as a rescuing mechanism the immigration from a static reservoir (or "mainland", when thinking of an island-mainland system) \cite{bell2000, Kessler2015, biroli2018, hu2022, garcialorenzana2022}.
 Nevertheless, this approach simply shifts the question from how diversity is maintained on the island to its maintenance on the mainland.
 Here we use a different approach.
 We consider ecosystems as a network of ecological communities (\textit{a metacommunity}) coupled by passive dispersal.
 In this case, the immigration rates are not externally imposed, but they are the result of the internal dynamics.
-If a species goes locally extinct in one of the communities, immigrants from the neighboring ones can re-invade, providing an "insurance effect".
+If a species goes locally extinct in one of the communities, immigrants from the neighboring ones can re-invade, providing an "insurance" (or "storage") effect \mbox{\cite{loreau_biodiversity_2003, chesson_general_2000}}.
 This makes the possibility of a global extinction much more unlikely, and it can allow the ecosystem to self-sustain at finite abundances and diversity.
-Providing a theory for this mechanism for species-rich ecosystems, and assessing the role of interactions, is the main contribution of this work.
+The stabilisation of high-diversity states by spatial structure is a very general phenomenon: it can arise in the presence of spatial heterogeneity of environmental conditions \mbox{\cite{loreau_biodiversity_2003, chesson_general_2000, gravel2016, leibold2004, pettersson2021}} or when abundances in different spatial locations exhibit unsynchronized fluctuations \mbox{\cite{Roy2020, pearce2020, mahadevan_spatiotemporal_2023, denk2022}}.
+Providing a theory for this mechanism for species-rich ecosystems subject to demographic noise, and assessing the role of interactions, is the main contribution of this work.

 The situation is well understood in the case of a few species, in which depending on the competition between migration and death-birth rates the system is found to be either in a survival or in a extinct state.
 A transition separates the two regimes \cite{broadbent1957, janssen1997, mobilia2007, dobramysl2018}.
 This phase transition falls in the universality class of Directed Percolation, a second-order out-of-equilibrium transition studied in statistical physics and widely used to describe spreading phenomena, from forest fires to epidemics \cite{hinrichsen2000}.